Automation Quick Start¶

 The soft maximum allows the model to be put into production, while warning us that the model performance may be suspiciously high and should be investigated.

 Navigate to the Metrics & Status tab and the Checks subtab within that.

 Ensure that AUC is displayed.

 Let’s see how well we’ve done in setting up the scenario and monitoring.
 To do this, we’re going to make some slight modifications to the Flow in order to simulate a change to the underlying data.

-The diff() function call computes the difference in days between each order date and March 1, 2017, and we then check whether this difference is less than 30.
+The diff() function call computes the difference in days between each order date and 2017-03-01, and then checks whether this difference is less than 30.

-And only if both of these statements are true, then we know this is a new customer.
+Only if both of these statements are true do we identify this as a new customer.